JakeWharton/uniqtoo/README.md

 # `uniqtoo`

-A version of `sort | uniq -c` with output that updates in real-time as each line is parsed.
+A single binary replicating the behavior of `sort | uniq -c | sort -nr` with output that updates in real-time as each line is parsed.

 ## Usage